cloudify-incubator/cloudify-utilities-plugin/cloudify_configuration/README.md

 # Create function nodes
 Specify the relevant parameters
-The relevant parameters specified will be taken from the global configuration stored in the configuration node and populated in to the runtime properties of ne hode instance.
-In the properties section create a key “params_list” inside this key create a list of the relevant params for this node.
+The relevant parameters specified will be taken from the global configuration stored in the configuration node and populated in to the runtime properties of the node instance.
+In the properties section create a key “params_list” inside this key create a list of the relevant parameters for this node.

 # Hard code parameters (Optional)
-It is possible to hardcode and override  some of the parameters rather than taking the from the global configuration.
-This is usefull when you have similar nodes with small differences that you want to hardcode.
-For example the Master / Slave node configuration will be similar except the setting who is master and who is slave.
+It is possible to hardcode and overwrite some of the parameters rather than taking the from the global configuration.
+This is useful when you have similar nodes with small differences that you want to hardcode.
+For example, the `Master/Slave` node configuration will be similar except the setting who is master and who is slave.

 # Define the Interfaces
-This can be done Ether individually or by using a node type, The interfaces usually are used are start stop and update, The plugin will call the update interface during the update workflow.
-The interface should use the parameters found in “params” runtime properties, wich is managed by the configuration plugin.
+This can be done ether individually or by using a node type, The interfaces usually are used are `start`, `stop` and `update`.
+The plugin will call the update interface during the update workflow.
+The interface should use the parameters found in “params” runtime properties, which is managed by the configuration plugin.

-Update interface
+## Update interface
-In the update interface new keys are added to the params runtime prop. diff_params - a list of changed parameters old_params - previous version of all parameters, (non recursive - will hold only one version back)
+In the update interface, new keys are added to the `params` runtime property.
+* `diff_params` - a list of changed parameters
+* `old_params` - previous version of all parameters, (non recursive - will hold only one version back).

 # Relationship to the configuration Node
-This relationship calls the function which will populate the nodes runtime properties with the values relevant as specified in the “params_list”
+This relationship calls the function which will populate the nodes runtime properties with the values relevant as specified in the `params_list`

 # Function Example